cmu-rss-lab/rosdiscover-evaluation/INSTALL.rst

 1.3.
 Disk Space
 ...............

-Note that to install the replication package in its entirety, you will require just under 100 GB of disk space.
+Note that to install the replication package in its entirety, you will require approximately 240 GB of disk space.